 - How can you ensure that your staff will offer better service than your competitors do?

-Efficient processes allow you to deliver services in a professional way and they save you time and money.
-Develop your processes in advance.
-In practice, you may find that you need to make some changes, but having a clear roadmap to start off with means that you’ll be ‘tweaking’ the processes rather than re-inventing them.
+It’s important to develop your processes in advance.
+As you implement your new processes, you may find that you need to make changes.
+However, having a clear roadmap to start off with means that you’ll be tweaking the processes rather than reinventing them.

-Branding is a form of physical evidence.
+Branding is a popular form of physical evidence used in the service industry.
 Think about the gym you belong to.
-If it’s a leading establishment, you’re confronted with their brand from the time you walk in the door until the moment you leave.
-Their name trips off your tongue whenever the conversation turns to fitness.
+If it’s a leading establishment, you’re confronted with its brand from the time you walk in the door until the moment you leave.
+As a result, its name trips off your tongue whenever the conversation turns to fitness.

-The Bottom line
+The Bottom Line

-In the process of evaluating your products according to any one of the models discussed, you will compile valuable information regarding your market, how and where to make your product available and how much it should cost.
-By doing your homework, you can ensure that you apply the maximum amount of effort to the market segments that are most likely to become your clients.
+In the process of evaluating your products according to any one of the models presented, you’ll be able to compile valuable information regarding your market, determine how and where to make your product available and decide how much it should cost.
+By doing your homework, you can ensure that you apply the maximum amount of effort to the market segments who are most likely to become your clients.